SilvioWeging/kASA/README.md

 * `-b (--beasts) <number>`: Number of hit taxa shown for each read.
 Default: 3.
 * `-h (--human)`: Changes the output of the profile so that only necessary information is provided, see below.
 * `-e (--unique)`: Ignores duplicates of `k`-mers in every read.
 This helps removing bias from repeats but messes with error scores, so consider it BETA.
-* `--three`: Use only three reading frames instead of six.
-Improves performance but may reduce accuracy.
-Default: off.
 ##### Example call
 ```
 <path to kASA>/kASA identify -c <content file> -d <path and name of index file> -i <input file or folder> -p <path and name of profile output> -q <path and name of read wise analysis> -m <amount of available GB> -t <path to temporary directory> -k <highest k> <lowest k> -n <number of parallel threads>